fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

   <li>Serverless compute engine for Docker container</li>
   <li>AWS manage the infrastructure</li>
   <li>Works with ECS and EKS</li>
-  <li>Benefits: no OS access, pay based on resources allocated and time ran (pay for vCPU and memory allocated - pricing model); short-running task; isolated environment ber container; capable of mounting EFS file system for persistent, shared storage.
+  <li>Benefits: no OS access, pay based on resources allocated and time ran (pay for vCPU and memory allocated - pricing model); short-running task; isolated environment per container; capable of mounting EFS file system for persistent, shared storage.
 In some use cases it can be advantage comparing with <u>EC2</u>.</li>
   <li>Comparing with <u>Lambda</u>, select Fargate when the workload is more consistent (predictable).
-Also, Fargate allows docler use across the organization and some control by developer.
+Also, Fargate allows docker use across the organization and some control by developer.
 By other hand, lambda is better to unpredictable or inconsistent workload; good for a single funcion.</li>
   <li>It is for containers and applications that need to run longer</li>
   <li><b>Shared responsibility</b>
     <ul>